monsterb/PDF-Output/README.md

 # OCR  (optical character recognition)

-Create a searchable PDF from your scanned images using tesseract and pdftk.
+This script creates a searchable PDF from your scanned images using tesseract and pdftk.